brandonkal/inkjet/README.md

 brew install brandonkal/tap/inkjet
 ```

-### Pre-compiled binaries for linux and macOS
+### Pre-compiled binaries for Linux, macOS, and Windows

 Head to the [Releases page][releases] and look for the latest published version.
-Under **Assets** you'll see zips available for download for linux and macOS.
-Once downloaded, you can unzip them and then move the `inkjet` binary to somewhere accessible in your `$PATH` like `mv inkjet /usr/local/bin`.
+Under **Assets** you'll see zips available for download for Linux, macOS, and Windows.
+Once downloaded, you can extract them and then move the `inkjet` binary to somewhere accessible in your `$PATH` like `mv inkjet /usr/local/bin`.

 ### From source

 If you prefer to build from source, clone this repo.
 The entire build script is in [inkjet.md](/inkjet.md).
+The Linux build can also be run via the Earthfile script.

 ## Getting started